 It’s bustling with activity as people browse through the myriad of foods and items on display backed by the sonorous voices of men and women hawking their wares.

-The newly launched Pasar Pelbagai Barangan is the much awaited answer to the vendors’ plight which was brought to the attention of His Majesty Sultan Haji Hassanal Bolkiah Mu’izzaddin Waddaulah, the Sultan and Yang Di-Pertuan of Brunei Darussalam.
+The newly launched Pasar Pelbagai Barangan Gadong is the much-awaited answer to the vendors’ plight which was brought to the attention of His Majesty Sultan Haji Hassanal Bolkiah Mu’izzaddin Waddaulah, the Sultan and Yang Di-Pertuan of Brunei Darussalam.

 The impressive 5,979 square metre open-air-concept building is within a stone’s throw of its old location and the iconic Gadong Wet Market.
 It houses more than 150 vendors from a diverse background, selling an equally diverse amount of products ranging from food and produce to clothes and toys.

 The area has been segregated into three sections: A, B and C, with the vendors categorised as Grilling, Cooking, Non-Cooking, and Fruits and Vegetables.

 It also comes with the welcome addition of seating, where people can enjoy their food in comfort as opposed to eating while walking or standing around, sinks for people to wash their hands, toilets and even a full-fledged surau where many Muslims can fulfil their religious obligations without having to drive very far.

 It’s located on some prime real estate not five minutes away from The Mall, so don’t be surprised to see a lot of cars parked by the roadside as people come to the market, probably after work or after picking up the kids from school, to get some cheap and delicious street food.

 Despite the new look, with its high vaulted ceiling and tiled floors, the night market has retained most of its charms, from the smoky haze of grilled foods that just makes your mouth water, to the friendly vendors who would not hesitate to chat with you as you browse their wares, regardless whether they speak the language or not.